Randy Forbes

 Prior to joining the United States Congress, he was a member of the Virginia House of Delegates, Virginia State Senate, and Chairman of the Republican Party of Virginia.
 Forbes formerly served as Chairman of the Seapower and Projection Forces Subcommittee of the House Armed Services Committee.

 During the Donald Trump administration, Forbes was reviewed as a prospective choice for Secretary of the Navy.
 Forbes campaigned for Trump in the 2016 presidential election.
 Forbes was passed over twice for the first-round and second round nominations of Secretary of the Navy.

 Forbes served as a senior distinguished fellow at the U.S. Naval War College from February through December 2017.

+Forbes founded Project Blitz, a radical Christian organization focused on providing state legislators with model legislation to "inject religion into public education, attack reproductive healthcare, and undermine LGBTQ equality using a distorted definition of “religious freedom”," according to watchdog Blitzwatch.

 Early life, education and career

 Forbes was born in Chesapeake, Virginia, the son of Thelma and Malcolm J. Forbes.
+Forbes attended Great Bridge High School, graduating in 1970.
 Forbes graduated first in his class from Randolph-Macon College in 1974.

 He received his Juris Doctor from the University of Virginia School of Law in 1977.
 Forbes worked in private practice for Kaufman & Canoles PC.